-Microscopy and activity of endometriosis.
+Microscopy of endometriosis.

-Subtle endometriosis is morphologically very active
+Subtle endometriosis are active lesions.

-Typical endometriosis are inactive burnt out lesions
+Typical endometriosis are inactive burnt-out lesions.

 Cystic ovarian endometriosis